 Every profit that is made, 30% flows directly into our charity programs so if you book with us, it’s a win win situation.
-While you enjoy Cambodia through our tour- and booking services, a poor Cambodian enjoys a chance to a better life through education and charitable programs.
+Through our tour- and booking services, a poor Cambodian enjoys a chance to a better life through education and charitable programs.

-Our vision set forth, we aim to encourage more partners in Tourism & Travel industries and charity organizations - Outbound from all countries around the globe, for we strongly believe that success seems to be connected with action.”
-With your prestige company as a potential business partners, our mission is to solidify your respective outbound company with our inbound services.
+We aim to encourage more partners for B2B, B2C in Tourism & Travel industries Inbound-Outbound from all countries around the globe, for we strongly believe that success seems to be connected with action.”
+With your prestige company as a potential business partners.

 Moreover, our above mentioned services will be beneficial to your company and also to our poorest and vulnerable people and to your clients as well in terms of cost-efficiency and a quality of inbound services to its excellence that Charity Tours Cambodia has to offer.